Hide your backyard eyesores

 Attach bird netting, twine, or baling wire around the pipe to help support the climbing plants as they grow.

-If you’ve inherited a garden with a pesky tree stump in the middle of the yard, it can be hard to know what to do with it.
+If you’ve inherited a garden with a pesky tree stump in the middle of the backyard, it can be hard to know what to do with it.